Einstein's Note On Happiness, Given To Bellboy In 1922, Fetches $1.6 Million

 Don't have a million dollars?
 Einstein's papers are archived at the Hebrew University of Jerusalem, where he was a founder and member of the board.

-More than 2,000 of his papers have been digitized for online perusal, including his handwritten theory of relativity, a diary of his trip to the U.S. in 1930-31, and the manuscript for an article titled "E=mc 2 : The Most Urgent Problem of Our Time."
+More than 2,000 of his papers have been digitized for online perusal, including his handwritten theory of relativity, a diary of his 1930-31 trip to the U.S., and the manuscript for an article titled "E=mc 2 : The Most Urgent Problem of Our Time."

 There are also his notes from lectures he was giving on general relativity in Berlin and Zurich in 1918-19.
 In an entry from Nov.
 9, 1918, the day that German emperor Kaiser Wilhelm abdicated the throne, Einstein wrote: "[Lecture] cancelled due to revolution."